Pammon

 In Greek mythology, Pammon (Πάμμων) was a Trojan prince and one of the sons of King Priam of Troy and Hecuba.
 He was killed by Achilles' son Neoptolemus during the Trojan War.

 Family

 According to Pseudo-Apollodorus, King Priam had nine sons and four daughters by Hecuba; the sons being Hector, Paris, Deiphobus, Helenus, Pammon, Polites, Antiphus, Hipponous, Polydorus, and the daughters Creusa, Laodice, Polyxena, and the prophetess Cassandra.
 He also names thirty-eight sons by other women, including Troilus, Hippothous, Kebriones, Gorgythion, and Antiphonus.

 Mythology

 Pammon was chosen by Eurypylus of Mysia, along with Alexander, Aeneas, Polydamas, Deiphobus and Aethicus, as a commander to lead the Trojan host after the death of Hector.
-During the siege of Troy, Pammon together with his brothers Polites and Antiphonus, was killed by Neoptolemus, Achilles' son.
+However, during the attack on the Greek camp, his charioteer, Hippasides, was killed by Alcimedon, a companion of Ajax the Lesser, and Pammon was forced to flee.
+Later, during the fall of Troy, Pammon together with his brothers Polites and Antiphonus, were killed by Neoptolemus, Achilles' son.